Skip to main content

 Devolution and Local Government Reorganisation

-The English Devolution White Paper sets out a wide range of proposals and plans which include proposals on devolution and Local Government Reorganisation (LGR).
+The English Devolution White Paper sets out a range of proposals relating to devolution and Local Government Reorganisation (LGR).

 What is Devolution?